 Pet food creates more than 63 million tons of CO2 annually—the same climate impact as a year’s worth of driving from 13.6 million cars.

 Every ingredient in our food is chosen not only for the highest quality nutrition, but also for how it affects our carbon footprint.
 That starts with knowing the methods the ranchers and farmers use, and preparing each recipe by hand in our kitchen.

 We use a variety of protein sources for our dog food.
 Meat production is the main culprit behind the pet food industry’s greenhouse gases.
 Our dog food provides the highest quality protein pups need to grow and thrive through meat and poultry, and fish along with a natural balance of organic vegetables and sprouted grains.
 We never use factory farms, which play a large role in the meat industry’s emissions.
 We source only from ranches with regenerative practices that actually help the planet by making the soil healthier and reducing CO2.
 That’s just one of the ways we’re addressing climate change.

-Like almost no other pet food, we make sure that the ingredients in our meals—including the vegetables, chicken, beef, and duck—are certified organic, which means no added hormones, pesticides, food coloring, or genetically modified anything.
+Like almost no other pet food, we make sure that the ingredients in our meals—including the vegetables, chicken, turkey, beef, and duck—are certified organic, which means no added hormones, pesticides, food coloring, or genetically modified anything.
 And whenever possible, we source locally to reduce emissions from transportation.